Caribe.Net

 Caribe.Net, also known as Critical Hub Networks, is a telecommunications company that provides broadband internet access, data center and telephone services in Puerto Rico.
 The company is headquartered in San Juan.
 On April 26, 2010 the company received a $25.7 million federal award from the National Telecommunications and Information Administration for the Puerto Rico Bridge Initiative.

 History

 Caribe.Net was founded in 1994 and was the first internet service provider in Puerto Rico.
-The company was the first to offer the following services on the island: